jgyllinsky/VexRiscv/README.md

-## VexRiscv Murax (w/o XIP) and Mini-Briey ports for TinyFPGA-BX
+## VexRiscv Murax (w/o XiP) and Mini-Briey (with XiP) ports for TinyFPGA-BX

 Original GitHub site is https://github.com/SpinalHDL/VexRiscv .

-I have just run Murax SoC _without_ XIP (eXecute-In-Place), and also Mini-Briey (a subset of the original Briey) on [TinyFPGA-BX](https://tinyfpga.com/bx/guide.html).
+I have just run Murax SoC _without_ XiP (eXecute-In-Place), and also Mini-Briey (a subset of the original Briey) on [TinyFPGA-BX](https://tinyfpga.com/bx/guide.html).

 Mini-Briey doesn't have SD-RAM interface (SdramCtrl) or VGA (VgaCtrl).
 And also CPU core configuration is as same as Murax.
-(In short, I wanted evaluate AXI4 Crossbar for future experimentation.)
+This Mini-Briey comes with XiP instead.

 ![photo](scripts/flogics/Murax/iCE40-tinyfpga-bx/img/photo.jpg)